dLucs/My-Travel-Journal/README.md

-This is a simple static Travel blog created using React Props in order to practice.
+This is a simple static Travel blog created using React Props and JSX in order to practice.
 It uses a local file containing an array with all the information to be passed.

 Check it out here: https://dlucs.github.io/My-Travel-Journal/